emberdex/statusbot/README.md

 ```bash
 pip install pymongo flask
 ```
+- Change whatever values you see fit in the pystatus_settings.py file - this is all nicely commented out so you know what changes what.
 - Start the server by using the init.sh provided, or running the app in python normally.
 Note that using the init.sh will start a screen session, which will fail if screen is not installed.

 ## playing with statusbot